-Hamilton Wood Type & Printing Museum has been open at their new location, 1816 10th Street, Two Rivers, WI 54241, for a whole year.
+Take a virtual tour of the museum and the inky fun we're having!
+The video above was shot at our annual Wayzgoose conference in November, 2016.
+Hamilton Wood Type & Printing Museum has been open at their new location, 1816 10th Street, Two Rivers, WI 54241, since November of 2013.
 Our new address is a short distance from our original location with a stunning view of Lake Michigan.
-The building is more than twice the size of the original museum and was previously owned by the Formrite Company of Two Rivers.
+The building was previously owned by the Formrite Company of Two Rivers, and it's more than twice the size of the original museum.

-Come check out our new home!
 Self guided tours are available anytime during our regular business hours.
-Guided tours of the museum are provided on the hour in the afternoon.
-And don't forget Hamilton staff host educational demonstrations, field trips, workshops and offer opportunities for artists, printers, historians and other scholars to experience this vast wood type collection.
-Please contact the museum at email@example.com or (920) 794-6272 for more information or to schedule a group visit.
+Guided tours of the museum are offered at 1pm and 3pm.
+Don't forget the Hamilton staff hosts educational demonstrations, field trips, workshops and offers opportunities for artists, printers, historians and other scholars to experience this vast wood type collection.
+Please contact the museum at firstname.lastname@example.org or (920) 794-6272 for more information or to schedule a group visit.

 Hamilton Wood Type & Printing Museum